kumsw/voice-note-app/README.md

 ##### January 2021

-I built this voice note app to get familiar with the [Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API).
-I used a tutorial to help me get started but I then I refactored to include:
+I built this voice note app to get familiar with the [Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) (Continuous Recognition of Open Dialog), which is a first step on the road to making a Yoruba to English translation application.
+Initally, I used a tutorial to get started, I then refactored to include:

-- changing th data type for the note from a string to an object.
+- Changing the data type for the note from a string to an object.
-- fucntionality that a note with the work "important" will be saved in red.
-To draw attention for the user.
+- Adding functionality so that a note with the word "important" in it will be saved in the colour red.
+This should help draw the attention for the user.
-- Back end storage so the notes can be stored and showed in date order (in progress).
+- Back-end storage, so the notes can be stored, saved and displayed in date order (in progress).

 ![Voice Note App landing page]()